Myxomatosis – rabbits are defenceless

 - Pet bunnies are unlikely to be fraternising with wild rabbits but remember – these relationships are not ok!

 Calicivirus is another biological control mechanism used to reduce the wild rabbit population.
 This disease is just as deadly as myxomatosis but there is an excellent vaccination available.
 If your rabbit is not up to date, book them in for vaccination today!
-Vaccinations must be administered every six months.
+We recommend that pet rabbits initially get two vaccinations one month apart then a booster vaccination every 6 months

 Read more about Calicivirus in our blog about Rabbit Vaccinations.